USPTO Examiner CONNELLY MICHELLE R - Art Unit 2874

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 67.7% of appeals filed.
-This is in the 48% percentile among all examiners.
+This is in the 53% percentile among all examiners.
 Of these withdrawals, 47.6% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Petition Practice